Tanner Novlan

 Tanner Novlan (born 9 April 1986) is a Canadian actor and model.
-He is best known for starring as "Struggling Actor" in a Liberty Mutual commercial (2019), as Gregory Manes on The CW's Roswell, New Mexico (2020–2021), and currently, for playing Dr. John "Finn" Finnegan in the American CBS soap opera The Bold and the Beautiful (2020–present).
+He is best known for playing doctor John "Finn" Finnegan on the American CBS soap opera The Bold and the Beautiful since 2020.
+He has starred as "Struggling Actor" in Liberty Mutual commercials (2019, 2023, and 2025) and as Gregory Manes on The CW's Roswell, New Mexico (2020–2021).

 Early life

-Tanner Novlan was born on 9 April 1986 in Paradise Hill, Saskatchewan, to parents, Doug and Coresa Novlan.
-His mother is originated from Sacramento, California.
-His paternal grandfather, Clem, had an especially personal close bond with Novlan, as he was his first grandchild.
+Tanner Novlan was born on 9 April 1986 in Edmonton, Alberta to parents Doug and Coresa Novlan and raised in Paradise Hill, Saskatchewan.
+His mother is from Sacramento, California.
+His paternal grandfather, Clem, had a close bond with Novlan, as he was his first grandchild.
 Novlan is the eldest of three siblings, with a younger sister and brother.

-Novlan grew up on his family's farm, and at the age of twelve, he autonomously drove a $350,000 combine harvester.
-During his childhood, Novlan was very active in athletics, notably playing sports such as hockey, basketball and water-skiing.
-Upon his arrival in the United States at the age of 21, he worked for a construction company while simultaneously taking acting classes.
+Novlan grew up on his family's farm, and at the age of twelve, he drove a $350,000 combine harvester.
+During his childhood, Novlan was very athletic and active in hockey, basketball and water-skiing.
+Upon his arrival in the United States at the age of 21, he worked for a construction company while taking acting classes.

 Career

 Novlan made his feature film acting debut in the 2009 direct-to-video horror film Maneater and his television acting debut in the eighth episode of Season 6 of Bones.
 In 2013, he was selected to take part in the ABC Discovers: Los Angeles Talent Showcase and in 2016 starred in the independent feature film Flatbush Luck, which earned him award nominations for Best Actor at that year's FilmOut San Diego and the Hoboken International Film Festival.
-In addition, he has went on to appear in guest roles on many TV shows, most notably Parenthood, Letterkenny and Modern Family.
+In addition, he went on to appear in guest roles on many TV shows, most notably Parenthood, Letterkenny and Modern Family.

-Novlan then created a name for himself when he played the part of the "Struggling Actor" on a commercial for Liberty Mutual.
+In 2019, Novlan ascended to prominence by assuming the role of the "Struggling Actor" in a televised advertisement produced by Liberty Mutual.
+This particular commercial garnered such widespread acclaim and viewership that it remained in regular circulation until the year 2022.
+In September 2023, a new commercial for the aforementioned insurance company featuring Novlan was unveiled.
 In March 2020, he was cast in the recurring role of Gregory Manes in The CW's Roswell, New Mexico, first appearing near the end of its second season.
 He reprised his role for the series' third season in 2021.

-Entertainment Weekly exclusively reported that Novlan will star in a Hallmark Channel television film Christmas Class Reunion, opposite Aimee Teegarden.
+Entertainment Weekly exclusively reported that Novlan would star in a Hallmark Channel television film Christmas Class Reunion, opposite Aimee Teegarden.
 The film premiered on 10 December 2022.
+In September 2024, Novlan was cast in his second Hallmark film, Debbie Macomber's Joyful Mrs. Miracle, scheduled to air on November 28, 2024.
+Novlan portrayed Austin, the manor's caretaker and Charlotte's (Pascal Lamothe-Kipnes) first love, in a story about three adult siblings returning to their childhood home to fulfill their late grandmother's wishes.